imagej/imagej.github.io/_pages/plugins/trackmate/custom-detection-algorithms.md

 #### The constructor.

-Since the [ SpotDetector](https://github.com/fiji/plugins/trackmate/blob/master/src/main/java/fiji/plugin/trackmate/detection/SpotDetector.java) interface gives little constraint on inputs, all of them must be provided at construction time in the constructor.
+Since the {% include github org='fiji' repo='TrackMate' branch='master' source='fiji/plugin/trackmate/detection/SpotDetector.java' label='SpotDetector' %} interface gives little constraint on inputs, all of them must be provided at construction time in the constructor.
 Keep in mind that we have one instance per frame, so we must know what frame we are to process.

 Normal detectors would be fed with a reference to the image data *for this very single frame*.
 Here we do not care for image content, so it is not there.
 But we will speak of this more when discussing the factory.